Need Help? Let's Talk

 Day 01: Kathmandu drives to Shreeban Nature camp at Nalang Dhading.

 Today, we will take a drive-by bus to Shreeban Nature Camp via Prithvi Highway.
 We will arrive there for lunch.
 Shreeban nature camp is open to trekkers.
-You will be able to visit ethnic villages with different mixed cast communities.
+You will be able to visit ethnic villages in different mixed-cast communities.
 You can do bird watching and hiking.

 Have an excellent opportunity to enjoy and explore different kinds of birds, animals, and butterflies in the camp.
-Dhola Shreeban village trekking can best observe the genuine Nepalese cultural tradition from the closest quarter.
+Dhola Shreeban village trekking can best allow one to observe Nepalese cultural traditions from the closest quarter.
 You can intermingle with the locals.

 02